 Charleston Area Medical Center Behavioral Health Services Unit is an addiction treatment center located at 501 Morris Street in the 25301 zip code in Charleston, WV.

 It is operated by a private non-profit organization.
-Charleston Area Medical Center Behavioral Health Services Unit provides buprenorphine maintenance, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Charleston Area Medical Center Behavioral Health Services Unit include rational emotive behavioral therapy, trauma counseling and anger management.
-Charleston Area Medical Center Behavioral Health Services Unit also specializes in detox services and offers residential benzodiazepines detoxification, inpatient heroin detox and inpatient alcohol detoxification.
-Charleston Area Medical Center Behavioral Health Services Unit provides inpatient hospital heroin rehab, hospital inpatient treatment and hospital inpatient heroin detoxification.
-It also provides residential treatment for dual diagnosis, residential treatment for heroin abuse and supervised heroin detox.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder.
+Charleston Area Medical Center Behavioral Health Services Unit provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Charleston Area Medical Center Behavioral Health Services Unit include CBT, anger management and brief intervention.
+Charleston Area Medical Center Behavioral Health Services Unit also specializes in detox services and offers inpatient heroin detox, inpatient alcohol detoxification and methamphetamines detox.
+Charleston Area Medical Center Behavioral Health Services Unit provides hospital inpatient heroin detoxification, inpatient hospital heroin rehabilitation and hospital inpatient treatment.
+It also provides inpatient dual diagnosis treatment, residential treatment for heroin use and inpatient heroin detoxification.
+Other addiction treatment offered includes general addiction disorder treatment.

 Here are the full facility listing details on Charleston Area Medical Center Behavioral Health Services Unit in Charleston, WV: